 Remember, your customers don’t like reading long emails and texts any more than you do.
 Keep your review requests short, sweet, and to the point.
 Here’s a template you can use to start encouraging your customers to leave reviews on social media.

 Thanks for visiting (Your Business Name).
 We hope you enjoyed your visit!
 Please leave your feedback by clicking on the link below.

 (Link to your business’s Facebook profile)

-You might be worried if asking for reviews might lead to more negative reviews.
+You might be worried that asking for reviews might lead to more negative reviews.
 The answer is that it probably will lead to at least a couple.
 Even the best businesses can’t make everyone happy.

 Don’t worry too much about bad reviews.
-The research shows that customers trust businesses with a few negative reviews more than those with none.
+The research shows that customers trust businesses with few negative reviews more than those with none.
 Having a perfect 5.0-star rating causes some customers to be suspicious and wonder whether your reviews are legitimate.

 Customer reviews can be used as a valuable marketing tool.
 Any business can claim to be the best in the area.
 But a review helps to prove it.
 A glowing review shows customers how your business helps to solve the problems of your customers.

 Social media can be a big part of this strategy.
 Share your 5-star reviews on sites like Facebook and Twitter.
 Make sure that your followers can see the opinions of your happy customers.